An Open Letter To Every LDS Early Returned Missionary & Those Who Want To Understand Them:

 “Because of agency, every trial can either make us bitter or better.” –Brother Bryan

 Trials can come out of nowhere.
-Sometimes they knock us flat, taking everything we’ve got or stealing our plans & aspirations, which is exactly why they test our faith.
+Sometimes they knock us flat, taking everything we’ve got and stealing our plans & aspirations, which is exactly why they test our faith.
 Trials can be devastating, which is exactly why they hold the power to make us either bitter or better.
 Bitter towards God & full of resentment for all you may have lost, or much better… Better people, better missionaries, better Disciples, & better children of God.

 Though times may be trying & circumstances overwhelmingly against you, it’s a choice, & one only you can make.
 I know it’s hard, but your suffering has a lot of potential to become part of your gift to the world.